ahh1539/WebCheckers/docs/DesignDoc.md

 the name of another player then both players will be redirected to the game screen where they can play the game of checkers.
-Once a winner has been decided they will be redirected to the home screen.Inside of the game there will be the option to sign out or resign, both of which will result in that player forfeiting the game to the other player, returning them back to the home page._
+Once a winner has been decided they will be redirected to the home screen.Inside of the game there will be the option to sign out or resign, both of which will result in that player forfeiting the game to the other player, returning them back to the home page.
+Additionally if there are other games going on they will be displayed on the homepage for a signed in user to see.
+Upon clicking on a game in the list the user will be redirected to the spectator page of the game between the two players, the user will be able to exit at any time by clicking the exit button._

 ### UI Tier

-> It all starts at GetHomeRoute this is the first thing the user will see as it displays the homepage.Before even signing in users are able to see the number of current players.
+> It all starts at GetHomeRoute this is the first thing the user will see as it displays the homepage.
+Before even signing in users are able to see the number of current players.
 From the homepage the user is given the option to signin which will invoke GetSignInRoute.
 GetSignInRoute displays the signin.ftl page which has a user input box where they can input their username.